comp1010mq/comp1000_to_comp1010_transition_workshops/5 - arrays and functions/arraysAndFunctions.md

 ## Returning an array from a function

-If a function returns an array (source) and the caller copies it into an array (destination), it’s a shallow copy as demonstrated in the following example.
+If a function returns an array (source) and the caller copies it into an array (destination), it’s a reference copy as demonstrated in the following example.

 If you have a function that modifies the passed array, the contents of